 How Do Mass Spectrometers Work?

-A mass spectrometer operates in a vacuum due to ion lifetimes being very short.
-Operating in a vacuum extends the ion lifetime.
+A mass spectrometer operates in a vacuum due to ion lifetimes being very short, so operating in a vacuum extends the ion lifetime.

 There are three main parts to a mass spectrometer.
-Each different part can have many variations.
+However, each different part can have many variations.

 1. Ionization source: